-- The Critical Technology Protection (CTP) Enterprise Security Operations (ESO) Office is the lead office with respect to the DCSA CUI Oversight Mission and Industry
+- The Critical Technology Protection (CTP) Enterprise Security Operations (ESO) Office is the lead office in respect to the DCSA CUI Oversight Mission and Industry.

-- DCSA will continue to keep both Government and Industry informed on any implementation of CUI oversight responsibilities before implementation occurs.
+- DCSA will continue to keep both Government and Industry informed as program implementation matures.

 What current policy documents address CUI oversight?